sammlapp/birdnames/README.md

 If you use this package in your research, please cite:

 ```
+Lapp, Sam 2025.
 BirdNames: A Python package for avian taxonomy management
 ```